 To place a market order for a specific amount of XRP:

 In the example above, if you are trading XRP/BTC, the bot will send a Market order to buy exactly 10 XRP, regardless of the Starting Capital set.

 To place a limit order, include the price parameter:

 Similarly, if you omit (exclude) the amount field, but specify a price, the bot will send a Limit order to buy XRP using starting capital at the price defined.

-Note: You can use dynamic price by using variables in the message as shown in this blog article.
+Note: You can use dynamic price by using variables in the message as shown in this article.

 Replace "BUY" with "SELL" to place a sell order.
-The bot will execute every order sent, so if it already bought 10, and another messages comes in to BUY 10 again, it will send an order to the exchange to buy 10 more, making the total position 20.
+The bot will execute every order sent, so if it already bought 10, and another message comes in to BUY 10 again, it will send an order to the exchange to buy 10 more, making the total position 20.

-Note: Position in this case is simply a tracking mechanism - it does not imply a margin/futures "position", but simply a way to track the total exposure in either direction (long, short).
+Note: Position, in this case, is simply a tracking mechanism - it does not imply a margin/futures "position", but simply a way to track the total exposure in either direction (long, short).